 This is a great question.
 Some people would accuse you of being lazy, but the truth is you need to start somewhere, and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master certification!
 Even if you work for a place that only pays for a couple, they are great to have and make you more likely to land a better wrenching gig.

 What is the easiest ASE test?
-According to a survey of over 100 ASE certified mechanics T4/A4: Brakes and T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
+According to a survey of over 100 ASE certified mechanics T4/A4: Brakes are the easiest tests to pass.
+Followed closely by and T7/A7: Heating, Ventilation & Air Conditioning.
 They have the highest amount of common sense questions compared to the others.

 ASE tests are no walk in the park overall and you need a good understanding of the ones I have mentioned.
 So where should you start?
 I wanted to be sure so I conducted a survey of 100 ASE master certified Mechanics, and these tests were the easiest to pass.
 Let’s have a look at these tests and let me show you why they choose these particular tests.